ARMmbed/mbed-os-tools/README.md

 |LPC1768       |LPC1768[0]           |G:          |COM5        |1010ac87cfc4f23c4c57438d |
 +--------------+---------------------+------------+------------+-------------------------+
 ```
-In this case, one target - the LPC1768 - won’t be tested.
+In this case, you won't test one target, the LPC1768.

 ### Creating reports
 Greentea supports a number of report formats.